 - Photos – Photography is allowed here but remember to be respectful of the dead.
 This is not the place for a wedding photo shoot, selfie or your next Instagram post.

 - Couples – sorry to be ‘that’ person, but this isn’t a place to come and make out guys!
 I saw a couple here doing it here and was pretty grossed out.
 It’s a cemetery.
 I could think of far more romantic places for a date…

 Don’t forget to support the graveyard

-The graveyard is an archeological site but it relies on work from volunteers, tour guides and donations to keep running.
+The graveyard is an archaeological site but it relies on work from volunteers, tour guides, and donations to keep running.